fatenalkoud/task1-control-panel/README.md

 # task1-control-panel
+The file (TASK 1) is an HTML format that contains an HTML code produce us
+The main interface
+Then format with
+  css
+I also used
+JavaScript
+The main interface has 6 sliders for each motor according to its number motor motor motor motor motor motor

+  It also has two buttons
+play button
+Save button

+(database-photo.png ) to show the tabel in mysql

+(database file in sql format)
-I did my first two project requests--I created an interface using html Then format with   css I also used JavaScript   --- The interface has 6 sliders for each engine according to its number, and also has two buttons ---- Create databases with a table containing 6 columns for each engine
+Create databases with a table containing 6 columns for each motor

+It is assumed that the link between the data and the interface is done, and the client chooses the degree of slider It is automatically saved in databases after pressing the save button But I had a lot of problems and I couldn't connect